 Perhaps, there’s no painting in France more famous than this.
 The lady in the middle is Liberty (also known as Marianne) who is leading the people during the 1830 Revolution.
 Remember that the French gifted the USA the Statue of Liberty?
 I wonder if the woman in this painting is the same as that of the statue in New York.

-This 2,200 years old marble sculpture is magnificent!
+This 2,200-year-old marble sculpture is magnificent!
 Just by looking at it, you’ll feel the wind ruffling her clothes.
-The wings stretch like she’s ready to take flight to go somewhere.
+The wings stretch like she’s ready to take a flight to go somewhere.
 Until this day, no one really knows who sculpted this masterpiece in classical Greek style.

-This is another Leonardo Da Vinci’s work.
+This is another of Leonardo Da Vinci’s works.
 And if it’s from him, it must be good, right?
 I saw this painting in a book years ago and I remember a friend commenting that Mary and St Anne can be a great couple. 😀

-In here, you’ll find sculptures of different themes, sizes and curves.
+Here, you’ll find sculptures of different themes, sizes, and curves.
 If you’re into sculptures, then, this is your paradise.

-Do you ever wonder where the banks got an idea about loans, private taxes, interest, inheritance laws and fines for something you’ve done wrong?
-Blame it to the Code of Hamurabi!
+Do you ever wonder where the banks got an idea about loans, private taxes, interest, inheritance laws, and fines for something you’ve done wrong?
+Blame it on the Code of Hamurabi!

-Sit in front of the massive painting and imagine how the event unfold before your eyes.
+Sit in front of the massive painting and imagine how the event unfolds before your eyes.
 The painting has all the elements of what royals/monarchies looked like in ancient times.